kylebarron/stata_kernel/docs/src/using_stata_kernel/configuration.md

 On Windows, all communication with Stata happens through Stata Automation, because Stata console doesn't exist for Windows.
 On Linux/Unix all communication happens through the console, because Stata Automation doesn't exist for Linux/Unix.

+???+ warning "Notice for StataIC Mac users"

+    The main way that `stata_kernel` communicates with the running Stata session on macOS and Linux is with the _console version_ of Stata.
+This runs in a terminal instead of with the Stata GUI.
+For no good reason StataCorp decided not to ship the console program with StataIC on macOS.

+    To work around this, StataIC Mac users must use `automation` execution mode.

+    On macOS, using Automation is slower than using console mode, but there's nothing I can do about it.
+I asked StataCorp why they don't ship a console version with StataIC on Mac, when they do on Linux.
+Basically you're not a "power user".

+    > Unix operating systems often have an optional graphical user interface so we
+    > need to include console versions of Stata for all flavors of Stata on those
+    > systems.
+    >
+    > The Mac operating system always has a graphical user interface so the console
+    > version of Stata on the Mac is a special tool that is included for power users.
+    > The Stata/IC for Mac is designed for regular Stata users and does not include a
+    > console version.
+    >
+    > Originally the Mac versions of Stata were just like the Windows versions and
+    > did not have any console support.

+    \- Stata Technical Support

 ### `autocomplete_closing_symbol`

 either `True` or `False`; whether autocompletion suggestions should include the closing symbol (i.e. ``'`` for a local macro or `}` if the global starts with `${`).
 This is `False` by default.